 At this point, both locations where I meet clients may have some possible triggers.
 I recommend contacting me with more details.
 A home visit may work best to accommodate your needs.

 I am allergic to pets.

 Please let me know if it is a severe allergy.
-My dog occasionally comes to work with me at one location– additional cleaning or another location may be more appropriate.
+The Wednesday location is more appropriate.

 What do I need to do online counseling?

 You must have access to high speed internet capable of supporting streaming.
 You also need a device that has a webcam and audio capabilities.
 Phone consults are an option as well.